DevCool/C_Dev/psh/Readme.txt

 ==================================
-PSH v0.01
+PSH ( Phil's SHell ) v0.02a
 ==================================
 Okay I finally implemented some stuff in my shell.
-Now it sort of works okay.
-Phil's SHell (PSH).
+Everything, should work okay on Windows.
+Have not gotten to test on Linux yet.
 ==================================
 Will have to do more to get it working fully.